rodrigocarlos2/RubyQt/Redme.md

+# Instalation and Use of Ruby QT

-Instalation of Ruby QT in machine Linux.
+* Instalation of Ruby QT in machine Linux.